pppriya46/twinmind-live-suggestions/README.md

 ## Prompt design

-Three prompts, each tuned separately:
+Three prompts, each with a distinct role:

-- **Suggestions** (temp 0.25) — low temperature, strict JSON output.
-Returns exactly 3 cards from 5 types: `question`, `talking_point`, `clarification`, `answer`, `fact_check`.
-Every suggestion must anchor to something in the transcript — no anchor, discarded.
+**Suggestions** — returns exactly 3 cards every 30 seconds, each typed and anchored to something specific in the transcript.
+Five types cover the gaps that matter in a live conversation: an unasked question, an unconnected insight, a vague term that needs pinning, a question that just got answered, a factual conflict.
+Already-surfaced suggestions are injected into each prompt to prevent repeats.

-- **Detail** (temp 0.4) — triggered on tap.
-Leads with a verbatim speakable line first, then context.
-Format varies by suggestion type.
+**Detail** — triggered on tap.
+Leads with a speakable line the user can say directly in the meeting.
+Format adapts to the suggestion type so the response is immediately usable, not just informational.

-- **Chat** (temp 0.4) — free-form follow-up.
-Under 150 words, no re-explaining prior context, never invents facts not in the transcript.
+**Chat** — free-form follow-up grounded in the transcript.
+Stays concise and never fills gaps with invented context.

-Suggestions also track what's already been surfaced and inject it into the prompt to prevent repeats.

 ---